US VP Kamala Harris to attend Munich Security Conference | DW | 09.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 US Vice President Kamala Harris will hold meetings with allies amid fears that Russia could invade Ukraine.
-Russian President Vladimir Putin has opted not to attend the conference.
+President Vladimir Putin and other high-ranking Russian officials have opted not to attend the conference.

 US Vice President Kamala Harris will lead her country's delegation to the Munich Security Conference in Germany next week, the White House announced on Wednesday.